This article was originally published in UCSB’s ‘The Current‘.

 “We wanted to focus on the scientists and this transcultural and collaborative experience of doing research over such a long period of time,” Cristina Venegas explained.
 “And out of that comes this friendship and incredible bond, and the kinds of discoveries that they’ve been able to make because they’ve been working together, bringing different kinds of methodologies and cultural situations that have led them to ask new questions.”

-Teaming up with award-winning documentary filmmaker Marc Shaffer, the storytellers have traveled far and wide within Colombia — as well as Mexico, the United States and Europe — to follow the scientists’ efforts to advance the field of Alzheimer’s research.
+Teaming up with award-winning documentary filmmaker Marc Shaffer, the storytellers have traveled far and wide within Colombia — as well as Mexico, the United States, and Europe — to follow the scientists’ efforts to advance the field of Alzheimer’s research.

 “But the whole point is to concentrate on Latin America, and on the idea that these communities are participants in science and are giving their lives and histories to participate in this long-running research process,” Venegas added.
 Hopes were high that a recently concluded 10-year clinical trial for the drug crenezumab would result in a therapy that would abate or delay the onset of the disease.
 But the results were disappointing and the researchers, she said, were crushed.

-Still, nature always has the final say, and in an act of serendipity has yielded a rare gift: an individual with the PSEN1 mutation who managed to live well into her 70s without developing the dementia that begins to take down relatives half her age.
+Still, nature always has the final say, and in an act of serendipity has yielded a rare gift: an individual with the PSEN1 mutation who managed to live well into her seventies without developing the dementia that begins to take down relatives half her age.
 Thanks to her family’s donation of her brain, Kosik and colleagues from Harvard and the University of Hamburg are among the scientists across the globe unraveling this mystery, to which the filmmakers are just as irresistibly drawn.

 “Although part of my motivation for embarking on this project stemmed from seeing several members of my significant other’s family succumb to the disease, I have been fascinated with Alzheimer’s disease since I began my career as a science journalist,” Marisa Venegas said.
 While she and Cristina don’t share any concerns about having the PSEN1 mutation themselves, she added, “seeing so many newly identified families with the mutation in the area so close to where I was born certainly makes me realize how fortunate we are to have been spared its grip.”

 Anyone who becomes involved in Alzheimer’s research quickly learns that it is an exacting, painstaking process to unravel this sticky mystery.
-But in this story of faith, fortitude, family and fellowship, there’s still so much joy to glean from the relatively short but fierce lives of the paisas and the other families with the genetic form of the disease, lessons we all can draw from.
+But in this story of faith, fortitude, family, and fellowship, there’s still so much joy to glean from the relatively short but fierce lives of the paisas and the other families with the genetic form of the disease, lessons we all can draw from.

 “Their attitude toward all of this is incredible,” Kosik said.
 “They just have a wonderful way of mixing tragedy with love for life.”
-This potent mix no doubt buoys patient, researcher and filmmaker alike in the face of overwhelming odds.
+This potent mix no doubt buoys patient, researcher, and filmmaker alike in the face of overwhelming odds.

 “Obviously, we’re not going to get to a point in the story where they solve the mystery,” Cristina Venegas said.
 Indeed, piecing together the Alzheimer’s puzzle is akin to building a cathedral, brick by molecular brick, in the hope that future generations of the Colombian families — and by extension all those around the world afflicted by the disease — will benefit.